AdobeDocs/adobe-io-events/src/pages/guides/sdk/sdk-journaling.md

 The `getEventsFromJournal` SDK expects a journal URL as input and `eventsJournalOptions` if required.
 If no parameters are specified, messages are fetched from the first valid position in the journal, and the `link.next` header in the response provides the position for the next event in the journal.
 Following the `link.next` link from each response will help fetch all events in order from the journal.

 You can also rewind to start reading from a different position in the journal by providing the `since` query parameter in the options or as part of the journal URL.

+Alternatively, you can start from a specific point in time using the `seek` parameter (e.g., `{ seek: '-PT2H' }` to start from 2 hours ago).

 ### Method